facebook/taste-tester/README.md

                              #   (optional - will revert itself after 1 hour)
 ```

-See the help for futher information.
+See the help for further information.

 ## Prerequisites